-Rolicyclidinum Uses, Dosage, Side Effects, Food Interaction and all others data.
+Rolicyclidinum Uses, Dosage, Side Effects and more

 Rolicyclidinum (PCPy) is classified as a dissociative anesthetic agent.
 It also has hallucinogenic and sedative properties.
 Because of its pharmacodynamic similarity to the drug phencyclidine (PCP), rolicyclidine was added to the Schedule I list of illegal drugs in the USA in the 1970s.